Introduction

 jsoncall the argument and the return value are encoded as JSON objects (stringified in some cases); although the implementation is usually synchronous (returning a JSON), the invocation can be enqueued internally and the result can be wrapped into a promise/future.

 Actions are defined in the .webcalls files, where additional modifiers can also be specified.
-For more detail, refer to the .webcalls file format.
+For more detail, refer to the

 All web calls are invoked in a standardized way, regardless of where the underlying action code is located.
 Thus, we say that web calls are implementation-agnostic, meaning that even if the implementation of an action is changed (even moved from the server to the client and completely rewritten), all web calls to that action will remain valid as soon as the calling conventions and arguments match both the old and new implementations.